opendri/opendri.github.com/guide/chapter2.md

 title: 2.
 Open Data for Resilience
 excerpt: "xx"
 abstract: "Field Guide"
+category: guide
 ---
 {% include JB/setup %}

 # 2. Open Data for Resilience

-Open Data for Resilience (OpenDRI) builds the capacity of nations to collate and collect the exposure data necessary for impact and risk modeling, and to share the results of hazard and risk data and information to broader stakeholder groups.
+Open Data for Resilience (OpenDRI) works with governments to harness the value of Open Data practices in service of more effective disaster risk management and climate change adaptation.
 An OpenDRI project offers a menu of DRM tactics for building high-resolution exposure data with collective action, including:

 * **Collation of data and their publication in an open geodata catalogue**.
 Data about the exposure of a nation to natural hazards are often fragmented across multiple institutions, often under policies that hinder the aggregation of those data into more comprehensive models.
 GIS and Data Management System (DMS) platforms that enable this kind of aggregation are also rare and (until recently) were very expensive.